 - Sleep in albergues only.
 Don’t let the fear of bed races or lure of an en suite bathroom with unlimited hot water tempt me into spending lots of money on accommodation, but rather leave my money with the albergues, especially the donativos, which need it the most.

 - Choose the top bunk.
 Though the bottom one is undoubtably easier to get into, it is also restrictive for my height, while I can sit up straight in the top one, and I am tall enough that I usually get up there easily enough.
 Also you normally get more choice in top ones – and I suppose a lot of people will be pleased that there are bottom bunks available!

-- Do my laundry in my drybag ‘washing machine’ instead of risking getting or aggravating the blisters on my hands again or paying for a laundry service.
+- Do my laundry in my drybag ‘washing machine’ instead of standing in line waiting for cold water sink space or paying for a laundry service.